brianhouse/open_circuits/projects/instrument.md

 # Instrument

-For this project, you will make an instrument that you will use to perform.
+For this project, you will make an "instrument" that you will use to "perform."

 "Instrument" is loosely defined.
 It can be musical in a traditional sense, or it can just make abstract noise.
 Or it might not make noise at all—its output might be lights.